Our clients include the likes of Bank of New Zealand, Microsoft, Village Roadshow, NTUC Income and Charter Hall, among others.

 Yes.
 You will be presented with a shortlist of startups and recommendations, based on our initial evaluation and interviews, of between 20 and 50 startups.
 This saves you the time of looking through potentially hundreds of applicants.
 The final choice is ultimately yours, but given our experience working at the intersection of corporate innovation and startups, we’ll give you some very important pointers, and make sure you don’t make any foolish mistakes!

-Yes, our parent company, Collective Campus, is in the business of running design sprints to identifying and prioritizing problems and/or opportunity areas worth exploring.
+Yes, Collective Campus, is in the business of running design sprints to identifying and prioritising problems and/or opportunity areas worth exploring.
 If you’re going to do this, you’re best doing it for the biggest opportunity areas, where startups are best positioned to help.

 We’d love it if you did!
 Our clients love us.